kilbouri/LLMSourceGen.NET/README.md

 Using LLMs to generate source code has many advantages, including:

 - code is written by cutting-edge LLM technology
-- writes documentation for generated code
+- all generated code is documented in clear natural language
 - generated source code does not require maintenance
 - lower costs, as developers can write new features faster